 What are the shipping and handling charges for seeds and or plants?

 For plants, the shipping costs vary depending on the number of plants.
-The rates are $10.80 for the first plant, then it is $5.45 per additional plant.
+In general, the rates are $10.85 for the first plant, then it is $5.45 per additional plant.
 If you order seeds at the same time, they will be enclosed with your plant(s), and there is no further charge.
-Plants are shipped by USPS priority mail.
+Plants are shipped by USPS Priority mail.

 All shipping and handling charges are added automatically when you place your order.